Useful Links & Login Info

 After Danny told Q104 Radio that tonight would be his last show, he said the tavern fired him and barred him for life.

-A tavern employee who refued to give his name said Danny was fird and barred for drinking on the job and threatening other dancers.
-The wage cut was passed on to all dancers, he said, and Misty wasn’t playing favorites.
+A tavern employee who refued to give his name said Danny was fired and barred for drinking on the job and threatening other dancers.
+The wage cut was passed on to all dancers, he said, and Misty wasn’t playing favourites.

 “I wanted to go out in style,” said Danny, “but they say if I go down there Saturday they’ll call the cops.”